David Kearney (Shortland Street): Storylines

 David arrived as Jenny Harrison's (Maggie Harper) oncologist after her diagnosis of breast cancer.
 He developed an interest in the clinic and ended up buying Julia Thornton's (Elizabeth Hawthorne) shares and the management contract, placing him as the Clinic Director.
 He briefly dated Caroline Buxton (Tandi Wright) before he fell in love with Ellen Crozier (Robyn Malcolm) and the two moved in together.
 However the return of his ex-wife Isobel (Jennifer Ward-Lealand) saw Ellen flee to Fiji and when David followed her and they reconciled, she admitted she was pregnant.
 The following year the two married and not long later, Ellen gave birth to Rose (Georgia Bishop).
 Rose died from cot death and when David discovered Ellen had cheated on him in grief, he too had an affair with Bridget Hastings (Katie Wolfe).
 However, as the year ended he realised he still loved Ellen but Bridget's diagnosis with a brain tumour led him to stay with her.
 In 1999 David and Ellen began an affair and Bridget soon left him.
 The happiness was short lived however when David was diagnosed with a rare disorder that would leave him blind.
 He retired and the couple decided to move to a lifestyle block in the Hawkes Bay.
 David and Ellen did not return for David's son Fergus' (Paul Ellis) wedding in 2001 as David was too ill.

 In 2020 Boyd Rolleston (Sam Bunkall) was shocked to learn his mother Susan (Miranda Harcourt) and father were divorcing as Susan had been having an affair.
 Inviting the new man to his wedding, Boyd was introduced to David whom Susan was now in a partnership with.
 David returned in a documentary style reappearance in 2022 reminiscing on his time as head of the then private clinic he part owned.
+David returned later to replace Raj Prasad (Mel Odedra) as the DHB representative overseeing the hospital.
+He used his influence to remove TK Samuels (Benjamin Mitchell) as CEO with Rebekah Anderson (Antonia Prebble) replacing him, and the funding from her church used to rebuild the fire-damaged hospital.
+Chris later discovered David had been blackmailed into doing so by Rebekah.
+Upon being confronted, David joined forces with Chris and TK to dispatch Rebekah and pressured Monique Strutter (Courtenay Louise) into the Operations Manager role as her replacement.
+However following an unsuccessful intern programme and shooting at the hospital, he sidelined Monique and put Esther Samuels (Ngahuia Piripi) into the CEO role.
+In 2024 David encouraged Esther and Monique to pursue Artificial Intelligence-based surgery at the hospital.